 What is third degree assault?

 Under Minnesota Statute 609.223, Third degree assault occurs when: whoever assaults another and inflicts substantial bodily harm may be sentenced to imprisonment for not more than five years or to payment of a fine of not more than $10,000, or both.
 Past pattern of child abuse.
 Whoever assaults a minor may be sentenced to imprisonment for not more than five years or to payment of a fine of not more than $10,000, or both, if the perpetrator has engaged in a past pattern of child abuse against the minor.
 As used in this subdivision, “child abuse” has the meaning given it in section 609.185, clause (5). victim under four.
 Whoever assaults a victim under the age of four, and causes bodily harm to the child’s head, eyes, or neck, or otherwise causes multiple bruises to the body, is guilty of a felony and may be sentenced to imprisonment for not more than five years or to payment of a fine of not more than $10,000, or both.

-If you have been charged with a crime as a result of an assault, contact Keller Law Offices immediately.
-Keller Law Offices has two criminal justice attorneys.
+If you have been charged with a crime as a result of an assault, contact Keller Criminal Defense Attorneys immediately.
+Keller Criminal Defense Attorneys has two criminal justice attorneys.
 A criminal justice attorney will be able to fight the charges against you.
 The criminal justice attorneys handle all types of criminal matters.
 Call 952-913-1421 for a free consultation.
-Keller Law Offices is located downtown Minneapolis, MN and offer payment plans in most cases.
-Keller Law Offices will take the charges seriously and are ready to take the case to trial if needed.
+Keller Criminal Defense Attorneys is located downtown Minneapolis, MN and offer payment plans in most cases.
+Keller Criminal Defense Attorneys will take the charges seriously and are ready to take the case to trial if needed.